Search Engine Optimization in 2022

 Consider Avenues to Diversify Your Income

-As an online business owner, I can tell you that it’s crucially important to diversify your income by building multiple streams of income.
+As a remote SEO agency owner, I can tell you that it’s crucially important to diversify your income by building multiple streams of income.
 Passive income can make life a whole lot easier for a digital nomad, especially at times when work is inconsistent.
 If you have the money, investments and dividend-yielding stocks might work for you.
 Others prefer going with something like an E-commerce business.
 If you already plan on documenting your travels through blogging, Instagram, YouTube, or other social media, placing ads, affiliate links, or sponsorship posts could be a possibility for you.

 There are many affiliate marketing programs like Shareasale, of which I am an affiliate, CJ and Amazon affiliates just to name a few.